mkitzan/terminus/README.md

 # Integrating a New Table
 - Open library.db in sqlite3, add the new table
-- If new column labels were used that do not exist in statics.py, include them in 'FLAGS' and 'ALL_COLUMNS'
+- If new column labels were used that do not exist in 'statics.py', include them in 'FLAGS'
-- With the new column, update the dictionary 'HOST_SET' in statics.py
+- Add the new table's name, and column names (in order) into HOST_SET, as a key (table name):value (list of columns) pair
-- Describe any new column in the 'FLAGS_HELP' dictionary in statics.py
+- Describe any new column in the 'FLAG_HELP' dictionary in statics.py
-- Finally update the upload section in 'HELP_TEXT' dictionary in statics.py
+- Finally update the upload section in 'HELP_TEXT' dictionary in statics.py by appending the table and column flags to the table